Mercedes GLS review - Engines, performance and drive

 Engines, 0-60 acceleration and top speed

-From launch, the GLS UK range has only one engine option: the 400 d, powered by a 325bhp 3.0-litre V6 diesel.
+From launch, the GLS UK range has only one standard engine option: the 400 d, powered by a 325bhp 3.0-litre V6 diesel.
 It copes easily with the near-2.5 tonne mass it needs to haul about thanks to a hefty 700Nm of torque delivered from as little as 1,200rpm.
 It allows the GLS to cover the 0-62mph sprint in 6.3 seconds and achieve a top speed of 148mph.

 It’s also remarkably quiet on the move and, although not quite as hushed as in an S-Class saloon, emits only a distant rumble under hard acceleration.
 It’s mated to Mercedes’ nine-speed automatic transmission, which for the most part goes about its business unnoticed.